 Oh, did you come here thinking this was a story about releasing your own frustrations in a safe, therapeutic way?
 (How selfish of you!)
 You’re half right.
-Some of us use other people to make the sound while we provide them with the anxieties to make it.
+Some of us use other people to make the sound while we provide them with the anxiety to make it.

 After thirty years of experience, I feel it’s the right time to share with you my top five favourite screamy places of all.

-Now, I can’t guarantee you’ll get the same results as I do, but what I offer here are foundation stones on which to build ideas.
+Now, I can’t guarantee you’ll get the same results as I do, but what I offer here are foundation stones on which to build your own ideas.
 You can mix it up by using two or more of my suggestions in one scenario.
 For instance: Take a victim to a Cathedral-sized cave and hold their head under two inches of water.
 Bubbly screams with some echo overlays is what I predict.
-(I haven’t done it myself (yet) by I can imagine the rewards would be worthy of testing.)
+(I haven’t done it myself (yet) but I can imagine the rewards would be worthy of testing.)